-Golda Johansson Borst enters her third season as the head coach of the women's golf team following a record breaking season in 2011-12 as the Wildcats broke the program season scoring average record while leading Kentucky to a second consecutive postseason appearance, the first time the program has made consecutive appearances in the NCAA Tournament since the Wildcats made four consecutive appearances from 1995-98.
+Golda Johansson Borst enters her fourth season as the head coach of the women's golf team following a record breaking season in 2012-13 as the Wildcats broke the program season scoring average record while leading Kentucky to a third consecutive postseason appearance, the first time the program has made consecutive appearances in the NCAA Tournament since the Wildcats made four consecutive appearances from 1995-98.

 Borst's first season at the helm exhibited a step in the process of bringing the Wildcats to new heights, using her wealth of experience as a player and coach on both the Southeastern Conference and national level.
 In just her first season, the Wildcats recorded their second and third lowest rounds in program history, shooting a 287 in the first round of the UCF Challenge, and a 288 in the third round of the Cougar Classic.
 Kentucky's scoring average of 306.30 was, at the time, the second best mark in program history; now third in program history as the 2011-12 posted the lowest at 304.73.
 As a team, the Wildcats finished in the top 10 in half of the tournaments they played in.